Privacy and Medicine

 - Rothstein, M. (ed.), 1997, Genetic Secrets: Protecting Privacy and Confidentiality in the Genetic Era, New Haven: Yale University Press.

-- Sandel, M., 2007, The Case Against Perfection: Ethics in the Age of Genetic Engineering, Cambridge: Belknap Press of Harvard University Press.
+- Sandel, M., 2007, The Case Against Perfection: Ethics in the Age of Genetic Engineering, Cambridge, MA: Belknap Press of Harvard University Press.

 - Schoeman, F. (ed.), 1984, Philosophical Dimensions of Privacy: An Anthology, Cambridge: Cambridge University Press.